gar1t/e2/doc/tutorial.rst

 It's important to understand and recognize this distinction.

 ``start_link/1`` is called in the context of the client process. ``init/1`` is called in the context of the server process.
-A general in Erlang is this: processes are black boxes -- you start them and they run.
+A general rule in Erlang is this: processes are black boxes -- you start them and they run.
 All the grimy details associated with the process are performed by the process -- and die with the process.
 Other processes aren't affected.